 I live in San Francisco, a city with its share of faults (seismic and otherwise) but it’s a great place to hide from the real world.
-And if you need a character for a novel you just ride public transport for an hour or so.
+And if I need a character for a novel I simply ride public transport for an hour or so.

 When I’m not writing I work as a software architect, which is a nice way of saying I hack around on computers and actually get paid for it.
-Writing code and writing fiction have a lot in common.
+Writing code and writing fiction have much in common.
 That may sound odd but both are creative processes that require iteration (rewriting) until they ‘work’.